10 Tips: How to Start Running Today

 If weight loss is your goal, it is ok to do a limited amount of running with the same diet to enable weight loss.
 But, be careful that the deficit doesn’t get too much.
 Continuing to eat the same amount as the miles pile on can lead to poor performance, lowered recovery and healing, as well as nutritional deficiencies.
 It can even stall out weight loss in some.

 For some runners, exercise surpasses appetite.
-However for others, it can increase hunger.
+But for others, it can increase hunger.
 Others mentally over-justify excess calories because they feel they ran hard, so “earned” another slice of pizza or pie.
 In this case it can lead to weight gain, or mood swings caused by excess sugar or processed foods.

 It’s the old saying, “You can’t outrun a bad diet!”